mattpe/hyte-web-dev/10-deployment.md

 >SaaS is like renting a house - you use it as it is, without worrying about maintaining it.
 PaaS is like renting the land and building your house - you control the house but not the land it’s on.
-IaaS is like leasing a plot of land - you have full control over the land and what you build on it, but you don’t own the land.
+IaaS is like leasing/buying a plot of land - you have full control over the land and what you build on it, but you don’t own the land.

 ## Security considerations